luigisaetta/jobs_bp/bp.md

 [test40.py](./test40.py) is an example that you can use if you want to add a custom score.py (useful for Model deployment)

+Another example where you need to use a zip file is when you neeed to access **ADWH**.
+In this situation you need to add to your files the wallet.